 Of course, the argument for programmability will only be fully “proven” via a large study in which programmers with equal starting knowledge of differing technologies develop a range of applications in a range of technologies and compare experiences.
-Such study is difficult to arrange and execute.
+Such a study is difficult to arrange and execute.
 For the moment the argument for scalability can only be based on a subjective assessment of the abstraction levels of the differing technologies and limited empirical experience.
-For the latter we can report that the entire YaDT-FF parallelisation (more details about YaDT-FF can be found in ECMLPKDD 2010 paper.) required just few days of work, which the data mining experts report is significantly less than the time needed to parallelise the same application with OpenMP or TBB; and that this is mainly due to the fact that FastFlow provides a native way of implementing a Divide&Conquer that can be used to structure the YaDT-FF application.
+For the latter we can report that the entire YaDT-FF parallelisation (more details about YaDT-FF can be found in ECMLPKDD 2010 paper.) required just a few days of work, which the data mining experts report is significantly less than the time needed to parallelise the same application with OpenMP or TBB; and that this is due mainly to the fact that FastFlow provides a native way of implementing Divide&Conquer that can be used to structure the YaDT-FF application.

 To appear, we are working on it.